Home Hernia Mesh Alternatives

 Medicines are typically not effective at treating hernias.
 However, they may help with symptom management, depending on the type of hernia.

-Medications can help address underlying health conditions, such as certain types of kidney disease and acid reflux associated with hiatal hernias.
+Medications can help address underlying health conditions, such as acid reflux associated with hiatal hernias.
 However, most hernias will eventually require surgical repair.

 Comparing Hernia Mesh With Nonmesh Repairs